AleMancusoPOLI/fragmental/README.md

 ![alt text](public/assets/rm_start_page.png)

 ## Hit play and let magic happen
-At the top of the screen you can interact with the uploaded sample via a waveform window and a slider.
-The position of the slider indicates a grain from which a playback is started.
-It is basically a pivot point for all the next algorithms in audio processing.
-For making the user experience more fun and interactive, the visual effect window on the left was added.
-It shows the grain behaviour, synced with the playback.
+At the top of the screen, you can interact with the uploaded sample using a waveform window and a slider.
+The position of the slider indicates the grain from which playback starts, serving as a pivot point for all subsequent audio processing algorithms.
+To make the user experience more engaging and interactive, a visual effects window on the left has been added.
+It displays the grain's behavior, synchronized with the playback.
 ![alt text](public/assets/rm_top.png)

 ## Knobs rack
-On the left of the page the knobs rack is located.
-It is splitted in two parts.
-The one above is responsible for the grain settings, one below is responsible for the playback rate and duration of each grain.
+On the left side of the page, the knob rack is located.
+It is split into two parts: the upper section controls the grain settings, while the lower section manages the playback rate and duration of each grain.
-- Range - range for selecting grains.
+- Range - defines the range for selecting grains;
-- Grain size - length of each grain, also affecting the total number of grains
+- Grain size - specifies the length of each grain, which also affects the total number of grains;
-- Probability - how likely is for every individual node to be skipped
+- Probability - determines the likelihood of each individual node being skipped;
-- Playback rate - describes how fast are grains played one after the other
+- Playback rate - controls how quickly grains are played one after another;
-- Duration - how long each grain plays for
+- Duration - sets how long each grain plays.

 ![alt text](public/assets/rm_knobs_rack.png)

 ## Envelope
-Envelope is used to shape and control how a sound velocity behaves.
-For this project ADSR envelope was used.
+An envelope is used to shape and control how a sound's velocity behaves.
+For this project an ADSR envelope was utilized.
 - Attack: the time it takes for the sound to reach its maximum level after being triggered;
 - Decay: the time it takes for the sound to drop from its peak level to a sustain level;
 - Sustain: the level at which the sound remains while the note is held;